Epoxy Based Tile Grout for Setting and Installation - Custom Grout Colors

 Mixing: E-1500 is furnished in 3 parts, A, B, and C. Exact proportions and thorough mixing of the parts with one another is absolutely essential for satisfactory performance.
 Empty contents of parts A and B into a clean mixing bucket and mix to uniform consistency.
 Gradually add part C powder and mix thoroughly using either hand tools or a slow spin power mixer. (e.g. bucket mixer).
 Mix until all part C is uniformly wetted, smooth and free of lumps.
 Care must be taken to avoid whipping air into this mix, or over-mixing which could initiate the chemical reaction.
 It is recommended that complete units be mixed at a time.

-Limitations: Not for use in applications that requires steam cleaning or where harsh chemicals are used to clean the surface of the tiles and grout.
+Limitations: Not for use in applications that requires steam cleaning.
 Not for environments above 230°F for any extended periods of time.

 WORKING CHARACTERISTICS: E-1500 is ideally installed at temperatures from 65F to 80F.
 At higher temperatures, the pot life, open time and clean-up time are reduced.
 At lower temperatures, these factors are reversed.
 Working surface temperature can vary from room temperature and should be taken into consideration.
 For best results, do not begin application of E-1500 until the temperature of the room and substrate is above 50F and rising.
 Maintain a temperature of 65F or higher during the curing period.
 E-1500 may be stored at low temperatures, but not below 32 deg F.